beesmart/Creative-Commerce/aura-supercommerce/readme.txt

 == Changelog ==

+= 1.4.2  2022-07-25 =
+* Issue with new WC Update and Pagi not showing.
+Snippet updated show_cat_products.

 = 1.4.1  2022-01-31 =
 * pm_reg snippet, New User Approve - add pro directory to admin notice check